When I grow up I want to be able to go on a holiday

 The video presents us with a rising trend in subpar living conditions for children living in poverty: 34% in 2013, 37% in 2018.
 135,000 candidate-renters for social housing, compared to ~105,000 in 2013.

 One statistic is worrisome and doesn’t paint a pretty picture for certain families in Belgium: 40% of the one-parent families in Belgium risk falling into poverty, the same as Romania.

 A continuous struggle

-From the very beginning, the documentary makers set the tone for the next 38 minutes; you won’t be seeing a lot of smiling faces.
-Only one parent improved their living conditions in these 5 years by obtaining a certificate of experience-expert poverty and social exclusion [NL] which took 4 tough years to attain, and even then it resulted in a status quo because of the daughter moving out.
+From the very beginning, the documentary makers set the tone for the next 38 minutes; you won’t see many smiling faces.
+Only one parent improved their living conditions in these five years by obtaining a certificate of experience-expert poverty and social exclusion [NL], which took four tough years to attain.
+Even then, it resulted in a status quo because of the daughter moving out.
 This meant a loss of 400 EUR in child support, which got countered by the father’s increase in salary.

-A stagnation in the living conditions of most children resulted in the older ones taking matters into their own hands and moving out.
-The aforementioned daughter moved in with her boyfriend, another girl moved in with her divorced father, and a third lived on her own through the help of the Center for Social Work (Dutch: CAW).
+Stagnation in the living conditions of most children resulted in the older ones taking matters into their own hands and moving out.
+The daughter mentioned above moved in with her boyfriend, another girl moved in with her divorced father, and a third lived on her own through the help of the Center for Social Work (Dutch: CAW).

 Holidays in poverty